 Stick-on tags that meet Ukrainian food safety law requirements are allowed and can be placed on the side of or over the standard U.S. label.
-There are no restrictions as to the number of languages and some products sold in Ukraine have been labeled with as many as ten European languages.
+There are no restrictions as to the number of languages, and some products sold in Ukraine have been labeled with as many as ten European languages.
+The recent Language Policy Law that introduces regional languages allows importers to use both Ukrainian and regional languages on the label.
+Post is yet to see such labels from domestic or foreign suppliers.
+The use of additional languages can be justified mostly from a marketing standpoint.

 Customs authorities require compliance with Ukrainian labeling import requirements prior to granting final product clearance.
-Most importers prefer to deal with products already labeled to meet Ukrainian requirements, while others prefer to attach labels in a licensed customs warehouse in Ukraine if this option is granted by control authorities.
+Most importers prefer to purchase products already labeled in order to comply with Ukraine's requirements, while others prefer to attach labels in a licensed customs warehouse in Ukraine.
 The Ukrainian Veterinary Service has recently imposed a requirement for Ukrainian language labels on all boxes within a container prior to their unloading from the vessel.

-The product's expiration date (or its shelf life indicated with the date of production) must appear on the label.
-Although Ukrainian food safety legislation allows producers to determine the shelf life of the product, it is highly advisable to verify with the importer whether it meets the existing Ukrainian technical regulations (GOST or DSTU).
-There have been some discrepancies between producer-determined shelf life and old Soviet-era technical standards that have allowed the Ukrainian veterinary authorities to block certain seafood products.
+The product's date of expiration (or its shelf life period indicated with the date of production) must appear on the label.
+Although Ukrainian food safety legislation allows producers to independently determine the shelf life of the product, it is highly advisable to verify with the importer whether it meets the existing Ukrainian technical regulations (GOST or DSTU).
+There have been some discrepancies between producer-determined shelf life and old Soviet-era technical standards that have resulted in the Ukrainian veterinary authorities stopping imports of certain seafood products.

-The legislation and implementing regulations do not set the rules for label size and format; however, they stipulate that labels must be "easily understood".
-It is prohibited to include health claims, make statements targeting particular consumer groups (children, pregnant women, athletes) without prior approval from the MHCU (follow this link for definitions (in Ukrainian)).
+The legislation and implementing regulations do not set the rules for label size and format; however, they stipulate that labels must be "easily understood."
+It is prohibited to include health claims, make statements targeting particular consumer groups (children, pregnant women, athletes) without prior approval from the MHU (follow this link for definitions, in Ukrainian).

 Food product labeling legislation requires Genetically Modified Organism (GMO) content indicated on food products that are sold to Ukrainian consumers.
-The Government of Ukraine defines GMO presence in a product according to the GOU Resolution #661 (Ukr) as follows:
+The Government of Ukraine defines GMO presence in a product according to the GOU Resolution #661 (in Ukrainian) as follows:

-- 1. Any food product that contains more than 0.9 percent of GMOs, or if any ingredient in a food product contains GMOs as well as food products that do not contain any GMOs but are produced at least in part with agricultural products that contain GMOs and the total weight of GMO or GMO derived products in a single food product package exceeds 0.9 percent of its total weight, this food product has to be labeled "Contains GMO." - 1.
-If a single package of food product contains zero or less than 0.9 percent GMOs, this product shall be labeled "No GMO."
+a.
+Any food product that contains more than 0.9 percent of GMOs, or if any ingredient in a food product contains GMOs as well as food products that do not contain any GMOs but are produced at least in part with agricultural products that contain GMOs and the total weight of GMO or GMO-derived products in a single food product package exceeds 0.9 percent of its total weight, this food product has to be labeled "Contains GMO."

+a.
+If a single package of food product contains zero or less than 0.9 percent GMOs, this product may be voluntarily labeled "No GMO."
 Food products that contain ingredients that are listed in the Ukrainian GM-monitored list and possess no labeling are not permitted for sale in Ukraine and are subject to confiscation and fines.